flynx/object.js/README.md

 - Clear separation of constructor and `.prototype` data:
 	- First block (optional) is merged with `B`,
 	- Second block _is_ the `B.prototype`,
-- no direct way to do "private" definitions.
+- No _direct_ way to do "private" definitions,
+- No special syntax, less distinct.

 </td>
 <td>